Hey, I'm an elopement photographer based in Alaska! I love genuine moments between people and love that I get to document them for a living <3

 3. Eklutna Lake

 Eklutna Lake is a lake that runs along a more than 15-mile-long shoreline, fed by Eklutna Glacier.
 Making it the perfect location for kayaking, biking, swimming, and hiking, of course!
 You can bring your own equipment, rent some at the lake, take a self-guided hike, or even go on a guided trip if you’d rather follow someone else’s lead.
-Eklutna Lake isn’t wheelchair-friendly, but it’s a very short walk to the lakeshore in the fall, being that it’s flat, easy ground!
+Eklutna Lake isn’t wheelchair-friendly, but it’s a very short walk to the lakeshore in the summer and fall months as it’s just a gravel path.
+There is a bit of a steep hill that goes down to the lake but it’s very short.
+In the winter it’s treacherous!

 alaska elopement locations

-One of the most popular trails at Eklutna Lake is the Thunderbird Falls Trail, a 1.8-mile out-and-back trail that takes you to a beautiful waterfall.
-You can also walk along a portion of the 13-mile-long Eklutna Lakeside Trail, or hike up the 2.5-mile family-friendly Twin Peaks Trail to get to a stunning scenic viewpoint of the water!
+One popular trail near Eklutna Lake (a few miles back out the main road) is Thunderbird Falls Trail, a 1.8-mile out-and-back trail that takes you to a beautiful waterfall.
+At Eklutna Lake you can also walk along a portion of the 13-mile-long Eklutna Lakeside Trail, or hike up the 2.5-mile Twin Peaks Trail to get to a stunning scenic viewpoint of the water!

-Where it’s located: Chugach State Park, in Anchorage
+Where it’s located: Chugach State Park, in Chugiak area outside of Anchorage

 Wheelchair-friendly?
 No